benphelps/homepage-docs/src/pages/en/configs/bookmarks.md

 You can also use an icon for bookmarks similar to the [options for service icons](/en/configs/services/#icons).
 If both icon and abbreviation are supplied, the icon takes precedence.

+By default, the description will use the hostname of the link, but you can override it with a custom description.

 ```yaml
 - Developer:
     - Github: